Course Code and Name:

 Carry out concreting to simple forms

-Apply OHS requirements, policies and procedures in the construction industry
+Apply WHS requirements, policies and procedures in the construction industry

 Install flooring systems